In California law, homicide is the killing of another human being while murder is an unlawful homicide with malice aforethought.

 - went about collecting weapons before the murder.

-Under many states’ legal systems, first-degree murder can be capital murder, which carries the death penalty.
+Some first-degree murder cases can be capital murder, which carries the death penalty.
+However, there is currently a moratorium on the death penalty in California.5

-Note that felony murder needs neither malice aforethought nor premeditation or deliberation.
-So long as the death is directly related to the felony, it is a felony murder.[8]
+Felony murder is when you kill someone in the commission of a dangerous felony.7 Note that felony murder needs neither malice aforethought nor premeditation or deliberation.
+So long as the death is directly related to the felony, it is a felony murder.8

 - life in prison without parole or capital punishment (the death penalty) for first-degree murders with special circumstances,